Ayurveda Diet and Nutrition

 Bitter foods like fenugreek, aloe Vera, turmeric, and dandelion boost all other flavors.
 They remove fat, tone the pancreas, and function as an antipyretic.
 Overconsumption may make you feel lightheaded.

 “Sour taste” in Ayurveda typically refers to acidic foods or fermented foods, as in “the milk has gone sour.”
 Yogurt, wine, beer, miso, and pickles are examples of sour foods.
-Citrus fruits and subacidic fruits like peaches are also regarded as sour; nevertheless, sour fruits cool the blood as opposed to ferments, which heat it.
+Citrus fruits and sub-acidic fruits like peaches are also regarded as sour; nevertheless, sour fruits cool the blood as opposed to ferments, which heat it.

 Unripe bananas, pomegranates, and chickpeas are a few examples of astringent foods that are binding and aid in absorption.
 Use in excess will cause blood coagulation, constipation, and whining.

 Indigestion, flatulence, acidity, and the formation of toxins in the body can occur when various foods are consumed together and their qualities are not complementary.
 However, the same food may be quickly digested and may even encourage “agni” when consumed separately.
 Ayurveda offers recommendations for food combinations that promote healthy digestion and optimal nutrition.
-Additionally, it advises using herbs and spices when cooking (Ayuvedic cookery) to make the food easier to digest.
-Ayuedicooking is a great science that teaches how to combine foods and food ingredients in the right ways to keep good health.
+Additionally, it advises using herbs and spices when cooking (Ayurvedic cookery) to make the food easier to digest.
+Ayurvedic cooking is a great science that teaches how to combine foods and food ingredients in the right ways to keep good health.

 Ayurvedic Diet :